 All patients who had a rectal cancer resection in 2011 were identified from the DCRA registry.
 In total, additional data were collected for 2102 patients out of the potential 2633 (79.8%) patients that were originally registered in 2011.

 The first publication within Snapshot project demonstrated overall circumferential resection margin (CRM) involvement of 9.3% in the Snapshot versus 18.5% in the Dutch TME trial.
 CRM positivity after laparoscopic resection was 7.8% in the Snapshot study versus 9.5% in the COLOR II trial.
 Three-year overall local recurrence rate in the Snapshot was 5.9%, with a disease free survival of 67.1%, and overall survival of 79.5%.
 Benchmarking with the RCTs revealed an overall favourable long-term outcome of the Snapshot cohort.

-This Snapshot project led to a total of 11 publications assessing late detected anastomotic leakage after low anterior resection for rectal cancer, as well as the proportion of leakages that develops into a chronic presacral sinus.
-Other projects included variation in the use of re-staging MRI and timing of surgery after chemoradiotherapy, the role of omentoplasty in abdominoperineal resection, impact of conversion and leakage on survival, dealing with the rectal stump during sphincter preserving surgery with end colostomy, the influence of hospital volume on long-term oncological outcome, the impact of anaemia on oncological outcome, the treatment, survival of locally recurrent rectal cancer, the effects of preoperative lymph node understaging and the oncological outcomes of restorative and nonrestorative low anterior resection and the prognostic value of lymph node count.
+This Snapshot project led to a total of 12 publications assessing late detected anastomotic leakage after low anterior resection for rectal cancer, as well as the proportion of leakages that develops into a chronic presacral sinus.
+Other projects included variation in the use of re-staging MRI and timing of surgery after chemoradiotherapy, the role of omentoplasty in abdominoperineal resection, impact of conversion and leakage on survival, dealing with the rectal stump during sphincter preserving surgery with end colostomy, the influence of hospital volume on long-term oncological outcome, the impact of anaemia on oncological outcome, the treatment, survival of locally recurrent rectal cancer, the effects of preoperative lymph node understaging, the oncological outcomes of restorative and nonrestorative low anterior resection and the prognostic value of lymph node count.